Tips For Owners / Sellers

 Looking for an agent to represent you in the sale of your building is not difficult.
 Finding an agent that has specialized in income properties is.
 When selling your property you want an agent who is adept in multi-family market with a proven track record for serving client needs.
 100% of their deals should come from the multi-family market.
 Why risk your investment property to someone who does income properties part-time?

 Networking with other property owners through your local income property association is a fantastic way to find an agent who is a multi-family specialist.
 Find an agent that other agents use.
 Since agents have inside knowledge on who’s-who within the market, finding their “secret weapon” will help your property goals.
 The Central Valley’s “secret weapon” is Marc A. Thurston.
-Over the past 22 years Marc has serviced over 28% of the income property sales in Kern County
+Since 1990, Marc has serviced over 23.5% of the income property sales in Kern County.

 Prepping Your Property to have “Curb Appeal”